-The Datacryptor® 100M Ethernet is a multi-chip (Xilinx Virtex 4 XC4FX40 FPGA with two embedded PPC 405 processor cores) standalone cryptographic module which facilitates secure data transmission across Ethernet networks at 100Mb/s.
+The Datacryptor® 100M Ethernet is a multi-chip standalone cryptographic module which facilitates secure data transmission across Ethernet networks at 100Mb/s.

-Operating at OSI Layer 2, the Data Link Layer of the protocol stack the Datacryptor® 100M Ethernet is targeted at high speed/high data throughput applications between telecommunication facilities introducing virtually no overhead or latency to the network.
+Operating at primarily at OSI Layer 2, the Data Link Layer of the protocol stack the Datacryptor® 100M Ethernet is targeted at high speed/high data throughput applications between telecommunication facilities introducing virtually no overhead or latency to the network.
 Unlike Layer 3 IP security devices (IPSEC) the Datacryptor® 100M Ethernet is independent of network configurations resulting in a solution that is simple and inexpensive to manage.

-As a solution for high speed/high-bandwidth data transport over LANs and WANs, a layer 2 device enable customers to take advantage of the most cost effective transport services available while ensuring the confidentiality of the information carried through these connections.
+As a solution for high-speed/high-bandwidth data transport over LANs and WANs, the Datacryptor® 100M Ethernet enables customers to take advantage of the most cost effective transport services available while ensuring the confidentiality of the information carried through these connections.